 Mt.
 25.24-30, “You wicked, lazy servant!”

 Of its nature faith extends itself into the circumstance, and performs much like the forerunner of things to come.
-For this blossoming to occur faith will require actions that bespeak faith.
+For this blossoming to occur, faith will require actions that bespeak faith.
 A person may have some substance of faith as a reservoir, but without expression in circumstance, faith remains dead.
 James goes on to explain in 2.20 that faith without actions is dead.
 Here an important principle is explained: that which is activated has life or is working; that which is not activated, remains potential, with the fruits of that second kind of faith delivered haphazardly.

 Faith concerning deeds, more correctly interpreted as ‘actions’, operates within a relationship with God.
 Opposed is faith not acted upon, and not acting cannot further a relationship with God.
 From 2.23, “Abraham had faith in God, and it was credited to his righteousness;” and from 2.25, “Rachel the prostitute also declared righteous because of actions when she welcomed the messengers and sent them out by another route;” and in 4.8, “Come close to God and he will come close to you,” values and lessons all men can practice.

 Faith is an emphasis of James’ written work, but not as we might at first think.
-No mention is made of Jesus as Savior, which will later become the predominant faith theme of the later Christian church; yet he clearly accredits Jesus as Messiah, but references only Adonai.
+No mention is made of Jesus as Savior, which will later become the predominant faith theme of the later Christian church.
+Yet, James clearly accredits Jesus as Messiah, but references only Adonai.
 James speaks of perseverance (Jm.
 1.3, also patience), and having a faith that treats all men equally (Jm.
 2.5-8).
 James 1.18 infers faith as the “Word that can be relied upon,”* and faith extended to make us as first fruits.
 In 2.1, James is clear, “My brothers, practice the faith of our Lord Yeshua, the glorious Messiah, without showing favoritism.”

 *Jm.
 1.18, “Having made his decision, he gave birth to us through a Word that can be relied upon, in order that we should be a kind of first fruits of all that he created.”